 I've started with Tunis.
 I'm hand spinning roving that I purchased from Red Rope Farm.
 Mostly working it up on a spindle, so may take a while.
 It's got a lot of bounce and I see this working well for socks - plenty of cushion - or a cuddly wrap!
 There will be more as I progress.

 This breed was developed from the Tunisian Barbary sheep from North Africa.
 The meat is said to be tasty, though I have yet to try it.
-The fiber is 3 1/2 to 5", is a warm white, is springy and suitable to a lot of projects.
+The fiber is 3 1/2 to 5", a warm white, is springy and suitable to a lot of projects.
+The sheep are hardy, have a reddish face and legs, lambs have a tan or reddish fleece that lightens as they age.